pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

     Use git-compare to see what types of things change from python2 to python3.
 (Joan is familiar with the changes and will be responsible for official support in the future -- this is merely a porting example.)

-* **Need encryption?** See :doc:`xpyce`.
-For security / privacy reasons, you can now distribute Plugins which contain encrypted modules.

 * Using python **multiprocessing or subprocess?** See :doc:`multiprocessing` for hints and an example.

 .. toctree::